-The Case of Jack and Florence Bettencourt
+The Murders of Jack & Florence Bettencourt (Maine)

 Driving through the midcoast town of Liberty, Maine you’ll encounter a little village that appears almost suspended in a time from decades or even a century past.
 Many of the buildings that line Main Street remain unchanged from their late-18 and early 1900s appearance, save for maybe a coat of paint or two throughout the years.
 The classic gas pumps still standing outside an old converted Mobile station really make you pause and wonder what the town was like in years gone by.